slu-soc5650/course-website/content/getting-started/index.md

   - On Windows, this means being comfortable with Windows Explorer.

 ### Software Installation
-Now that your computer is up-to-date
+Now that your computer is up-to-date, there are three applications that you will want to download:

 1. The computing language `R` needs to be downloaded and installed.
 You can download it from the [`R`'s website](https://cloud.r-project.org).
 Choose "Download R for (Mac) OS X" or "Download R for Windows".
 Windows users should look for a link that says "install R for the first time".
 Both macOS and Windows users should install `R` version 3.4.3, known as "Kite Eating Tree".[^1] **If you already have `R` installed on your computer, make sure you are running version 3.4.3.**